evansaraivanov/wzvbs-madgraph/README.md

 # Introductory tutorial

-madgraph has a good built in tutorial for p p > t t~.
+madgraph has a good built in tutorial for p p > t t~ (top anti-top quark production).
 To begin this tutorial, simply type tutorial into madgraph.

 > tutorial